HarshuKashyap/HarshuKashyap/README.md

 ### ⚡ Quote of the Day

-> “Cybersecurity isn’t just a skill, it’s a mindset of resilience and curiosity.” — Harshu
+> “Cybersecurity isn’t just a skill, it’s a mindset of resilience and curiosity.” — Harshit Raj

 ---